Efficient Full-frequency GW Calculations using a Lanczos Method

+which is also known as the Haydock method~\cite{HAYDOCK198011}.
+The computation of Eq.~\ref{eq:haydock} is efficient, and one can easily calculate the quasiparticle energies for a series of frequencies by varying $z$ in Eq.~\ref{eq:haydock}.
+When applied to eigenvalue problems, the Lanczos algorithm can lead to ghost eigenvalues.
+However, applying the Lanczos method to calculate resolvent is free of such a numerical problem~\cite{meyer1989}.

-There are several advantages of using a Lanczos method for computing $\Sigma^\mathrm{corr}_{mm}$.
-Solving the eigenvalue problem given by Casida equation is avoided and the resulting GW calculations become more efficient than the conventional method represented by Eq.~\ref{eq:sigma_c}.
+There are several advantages to using the Lanczos method for computing $\Sigma^\mathrm{corr}_{mm}$.
+Solving the eigenvalue problem of the Casida matrix $\mathbf{C}$ is avoided, and the resulting full-frequency GW calculations become more efficient than the conventional method represented by Eq.~\ref{eq:sigma_c}, which explicitly requires the eigenpairs of $\mathbf{C}$.
 Frequency grids, analytical continuation, and approximations like plasmon-pole models are not required, as the frequency dependence of $W$ and $\Sigma^\mathrm{corr}_{mm}$ are implicitly treated via Lanczos iterations.
-Moreover, our method is in principle applicable to any basis sets of wave functions, as our derivation does not rely on the feature of specific basis functions.
-We note Lanczos-based methods have been used for computing Green's function~\cite{HAYDOCK198011} and optical absorption spectra~\cite{GRUNING20112148, Benedict1998}.
-In addition, Lanczos methods have also been used in GW calculations~\cite{govoni2015,Umari2010}, which are used for solving the Sternheimer equation to obtain the screened Coulomb potential and are different from our approach here.
+Moreover, the method is in principle applicable to any basis sets of wave functions, as our derivation does not rely on any features of specific basis functions.